SlickYeet/create-lx2-app/CONTRIBUTING.md

 bun check
 ```

-Please also make a manual, functional test of your changes.

 If your change should appear in the changelog, i.e. it changes some behavior of
 either the CLI or the outputted application, it must be captured by `changeset`
 which is done by running